jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 ```
 (Demo: [https://godbolt.org/z/9c4Mb76hc](https://godbolt.org/z/9c4Mb76hc))

-Of course, the constant $1441151881$ is only of $31$-bits so there is no overflow.
+Of course, the constant $1441151881$ is only of $31$-bits and multiplications are performed in $64$-bits so there is no overflow.

 # Considertaion of variable length

-It is trivial to modify the above algorithm in a way that it omits printing leading decimal zeros and aligns the output to the left-most position of the buffer.
-However, the problem is that, although it only performs no more than $5$ multiplications, it *always* performs $5$ multiplications, even for short numbers like $n=15$.
+One can easily modify the above algorithm to omit printing leading decimal zeros and align the output to the left-most position of the buffer.
+However, the resulting algorithm is not very nice; although it only performs no more than $5$ multiplications, it *always* performs $5$ multiplications, even for short numbers like $n=15$.

-James Anhalt's solution to this seems to be complete separation of the code paths for all possible lengths of $n$, that is, something like this:
+What James Anhalt did with this is complete separation of the code paths for all possible lengths of $n$.
+I mean, something like this:
 ```cpp
 //      /\____________
 //     /  \______     \______